 I’ve been working on a suitcase musical for quite some time.
 The idea is that the whole show comes out of a suitcase.

-I went to a popular web crawler and searched for the rules of isometric drawing.
-How does one draw lines at certain angles to trick they eye into seeing in three dee?
+I searched online for the rules of isometric drawing.
+How does one draw lines at certain angles to trick they eye into seeing in three dimensions?
 Instead I was directed to purchase an isometric graph paper notebook.
 I already love regular graph paper so I thought that sounded like a good idea.